santhosh-005/Algo_YT_Feed_Customizer/README.md

-# Glgo - Your Personal YouTube Discovery Engine
+# Algo - Your Personal YouTube Discovery Engine

-Glgo is an intelligent recommendation system that analyzes your YouTube preferences to surface videos you'll genuinely want to watch.
-By examining your liked videos and search interests, Glgo creates a tailored viewing experience that goes beyond standard YouTube recommendations.
+Algo is an intelligent recommendation system that analyzes your YouTube preferences to surface videos you'll genuinely want to watch.
+By examining your liked videos and search interests, Algo creates a tailored viewing experience that goes beyond standard YouTube recommendations.

-## How Glgo Works
+## How Algo Works

 1. **YouTube Data Collection**: Fetches your liked videos and search results through the YouTube API
 2. **Text Embedding Generation**: Converts video titles and descriptions into vector representations using Gemini's embedding model